How to Fix Cooling fan noise on Samsung NE63BB871112AA (Induction Range)

 Is it safe to keep using my Samsung NE63BB871112AA if the cooling fan is making noise?

 You can use it briefly, but prolonged operation with a faulty cooling fan risks overheating the control board.
-Address the issue promptly to avoid more costly repairs.
+It’s best to address the issue promptly to avoid more costly repairs.

 What causes the cooling fan to become noisy on this induction range?